 Footcare is essential but often overlooked by many.
 When was the last time you visited a podiatrist?
 The answer for most, unfortunately, is well over what it should be.
 You might be shocked to learn that you should be visiting a podiatrist at least once a year!
 We need our feet for many things, it’s good to make sure they’re healthy.
-If you need a Podiatrist in Bethpage that accepts Medicaid, let Charles Evans Center be your choice.
+If you need a Podiatrist in Bethpage that accepts Medicaid, let CEC Health Center be your choice.

 Why Do You Need To Visit A Podiatrist Once A Year?